sdbtools/void-pi/README.md

     - In case of GRUB encryption shouldn't be used because GRUB doesn't support it.
 - Bcachefs
     - Requires a Bcachefs install media.
-- LUKS
-    - LUKS can be used with GRUB, rEFInd, Limine, and Syslinux.
-    - In case of GRUB whole system is located on LUKS, including encrypted `/boot`.
-LUKS1 is used because GRUB2 doesn't support LUKS2.
-    - In case of rEFInd and Limine installer will create an unencrypted ext4 `/boot` partition.
-LUKS2 is used.
 - Syslinux
     - In case of UEFI the kernel and initramfs files are located in the EFI system partition (aka ESP), as Syslinux does not (currently) have the ability to access files outside its own partition.
     - IA32 (32-bit) is currently unsupported.